drupol/not-a-number.io/_posts/drupal/2018-07-15-how-did-i-fall-into-drupal.md

 # Why I applied for the Drupal 7 maintainership? #

-As you may know now, I [applied](https://www.drupal.org/project/drupal/issues/2982027) for being a provisional maintainer of Drupal 7.
+As you may know now, I [applied](https://www.drupal.org/project/drupal/issues/2982027) for being a maintainer of Drupal 7.

 Drupal 7 is still there, even if the trends is decreasing and I’m a bit tired of the lack of responsiveness in the queue and statements like “_Drupal 7 is dead, use Drupal 8_”.